 You may leap at an opportunity while your partner may closely review the pros and cons before proceeding.
 Your initial reaction may be to feel that your partner is being persnickety and trying to annoy you.
-However, by reminding yourself to see your partner through a lens of strengths, you come to understand that it’s not the case and that, in fact, your partner is leading with his or her strengths just as you are.
-It is important to have regular strengths conversations: Our relationships, like our bodies, continue to evolve and change over time.
+However, by reminding yourself to see your partner through a lens of strengths, you come to understand that it’s not the case and that, in fact, your partner is leading with their strengths just as you are.
+It is important to have regular strengths conversations: our relationships, like our bodies, continue to evolve and change over time.
 Like regular workouts in the gym to help keep our bodies fit, we recommend regular strengths conversations throughout our relationship to keep our marriages healthy and thriving and to be aware of how your strengths are growing and evolving.

 A strengths date entails selecting one top strength from each partner and arranging a date where you both have an opportunity to exercise that strength.
 For example, if you have a strength of zest and your partner has a strength of love of learning, perhaps you rent Segways or scooters and do a historical tour of your city or town.
-After the date, your sense of adventure will be sated and your partner’s intellectual curiosity will be fulfilled as well.
+After the date, your sense of adventure will be sated and your partner’s intellectual curiosity will be fulfilled, as well.
 Remember to take turns planning the dates!

-Many couples get into the habit of thinking they know everything they need to about their partner, and don’t take the time to ask questions like they did at the beginning of the relationship.
+Many couples get into the habit of thinking that they know everything they need to about their partner, and don’t take the time to ask questions like they did at the beginning of the relationship.
 It’s important to always remain curious about your partner and show a desire to really understand one another as your relationship grows and evolves.
 That’s why it’s so important to have ongoing strengths conversations, as previously mentioned.

 If your spouse returns home from work and shares some good news, rather than a simple polite smile and a canned response like "that's nice, honey,” take the time to stop, actively listen, and ask questions.
 Show your enthusiasm and genuine interest by giving your partner your full attention.
 Positive psychology research shows that simple habits like regularly savoring and responding well to our partner, practiced over and over, really add up and over time lead to increased relationship satisfaction for both partners.

-Additionally, many of us have heard a lot about the importance of gratitude over the years.
-It seems to be a popular buzzword.
-What you may not have heard, however, is that for flourishing relationships, it’s not enough to just feel grateful towards our partner.
-You need to express it.
-And you need to express it well by focusing on the other person rather than on yourself.
-For example, if you’ve received a gift from your partner, focus on his or her strengths and actions that led to the gift, rather than the benefit to you.
+Additionally, many of us have heard a lot about the importance of gratitude over the years—it seems to be a popular buzzword.
+What you may not have heard, however, is that for flourishing relationships, it’s not enough to just feel grateful towards our partner; you need to express it, and you need to express it well by focusing on the other person rather than on yourself.
+For example, if you’ve received a gift from your partner, focus on their strengths and actions that led to the gift, rather than the benefit to you.
 If your partner bought you a gift certificate for a massage, you may naturally respond by saying how much you can’t wait to visit your favorite spa to unwind.